-Dr. Shalesh Rohatgi says, it occurs when our brain receives less blood, thereby depriving it of several oxygen and nutrients, causing the brain cells to die.
+Dr. Ravinder Jeet Singh says it occurs when our brain receives less blood, thereby depriving it of several oxygen and nutrients, causing the brain cells to die.
 This can be due to occlusion (blocked artery) of a blood vessel (ischemic stroke) due to deposition of fat or rupturing (leaking/bursting) of blood vessels (hemorrhagic stroke).
 There can be a situation when the person may receive a temporary disruption of blood flow to the brain.

 You must be watchful of the below symptoms to know that person is having a stroke: